KrystianKubicaHub/EminentObjectTracker/README.md

 ### Running the Application

-After installation is complete and your existential crisis has subsided:
+After installation:

 ```bash
 python3 main.py
 ```

-### Requirements

-- Python 3.9 or higher
-- macOS / Linux / Windows (tested on macOS M4 Pro)
-- Webcam or video files for testing
-- Patience (especially with YOLO model download on first run)

----

 **Note**: This is a student project.
 Expect bugs, weird behavior, and occasional moments of brilliance.
-If something breaks, that's a feature, not a bug.
+If something breaks, that is a feature, not a bug.

+We wish you very Good day